 Your Emergency Committee is encouraged to identify the highest priorities specific to your community, which will help guide your discussions and the creation of your plan.

-Priorities should be simple and concrete and reflective of the needs and abilities of your congregation and the mission of the Episcopal Diocese of Texas.
-They would ideally be agreed upon by each member of your Emergency Committee.
+Priorities should be simple and concrete, reflective of the needs and abilities of your congregation and the mission of the Episcopal Diocese of Texas (at right), and agreed upon by each member of your Emergency Committee.

 Examples may include: